What’s on in Philadelphia

 Philadelphia has a distinctly maritime climate, meaning that the summers can be hot and humid, while the winters can be chilly – although rarely dipping below zero.
 If you’re looking to hedge your bets, it's best to visit during spring or autumn, when everything is much more settled and temperatures hover around 10–20 °C.

 This city is famous for its cuisine, influenced by its many German and Italian immigrants.
 You’re probably aware of the (in)famous Philadelphia Cheesesteak sandwich, but how about hoagies, scrapple and Tastykake?
 They're true ‘American’ delicacies, so expect fried things with cheese, in large quantities.

-What to do in The Athens of America
+What to do in Philadelphia for 3 days

 One of the most famous sights in all of America, the giant Liberty Bell is a copper-toned tribute to that fine American tradition – freedom!
 The bell was made in London in 1752 and gained its famous crack the first time it was struck.
 It’s since played a key role in pivotal moments in American history, and remains an essential site of pilgrimage for visitors from all over the globe.